 Now that we have gone over all the different components of the pharynx, let us look at the functions.

 The pharynx has a double function.
-It is a key part both for the digestive system and the respiratory system.
+It is a key part of both the digestive system and the respiratory system.

 When it comes to the respiratory system, the purpose of the pharynx is to allow the air that has been inhaled through the nasal cavity all the way down to the lungs, through the larynx and the windpipe.